People may not like my opinion on this... but I think kanji are pretty easy.

 You start to relax while listening to all-Japanese podcasts on the train, in the car, on walks, etc.

-If you’re reading this and thinking, I gotta study!, then you might want to check out my free 7-day Japanese course:
+If you're reading this and thinking, I gotta study!, then you should head over to NativShark, which makes learning Japanese simple.

 Good luck with your studies everyone!